 Another cool CORE perk is their tendency to include screen rooms with some of their tents, as seen on the 9P Instant Cabin (shown below):

 As such, this makes them awesome for summer camping and outsmarting the bugs.

 As with most budget brands, CORE tents have their weaknesses.
-The most obvious is their lifespan and overall durability.
+The most obvious are their lifespan and overall durability.

 But despite not being “forever tents,” they’re still a solid choice for car campers on a budget.

-It can be confusing wondering how to figure out which tent brands are superior over others.
+It can be confusing to wonder how to figure out which tent brands are superior to others.
 Not to mention, what criteria do you even use in this process?